BurntRanch/BurntSite/README.md

 # BurntSite

-This is the source code for my website, that you can find at http://devranch.ovh/ !
+This is the source code for my website that's currently in development!

 all PRs welcome <3